This article covers the matching task type.

-Overview of the Label with drag and drop task
+Overview of the matching task

-This Matching task lets learners match items using one static list and one dynamic list.
+This matching task lets learners match items using one static list and one dynamic list.
 Learners can drag items to and within the dynamic list using their mouse/keyboard or by tapping on the item to pick it up, and tapping again to drop it.

 Items can be words or images.

-When should I use a Matching task?
+When should I use a matching task?

 Matching works best for things where you can set up 1-1 relationships: terms-definitions, cause-effect, tool-application, theory-example, and so on.